-We are a pharmaceutical company dedicated to the discovery, development and commercializing of therapeutic assets to treat diseases with unmet medical needs, particularly infectious diseases and cancers (including orphan oncology indications).
-The pipeline of Aptorum is also enriched through the establishment of drug discovery platforms that enable the discovery of new therapeutics assets through, e.g. systematic screening of existing approved drug molecules, and microbiome-based research platform for treatments of metabolic diseases.
+We are a clinical stage biopharmaceutical company dedicated to the discovery, development and commercialization of therapeutic assets to treat diseases with unmet medical needs, particularly in oncology (including orphan oncology indications) and infectious diseases.
+The pipeline of Aptorum is also enriched through (i) the establishment of drug discovery platforms that enable the discovery of new therapeutics assets through, e.g. systematic screening of existing approved drug molecules, and microbiome-based research platform for treatments of metabolic diseases; and (ii) the co-development of a novel molecular-based rapid pathogen identification and detection diagnostics technology with Accelerate Technologies Pte Ltd, commercialization arm of the Singapore's Agency for Science, Technology and Research.

-In addition to the above main focus, we are also pursuing therapeutic and diagnostic projects in neurology, gastroenterology, metabolic disorders, women's health and other disease areas.
-We also have projects focused on surgical robotics and natural supplement for women undergoing menopause and experiencing related symptoms.
-Also, we opened a medical clinic, AML Clinic, in June 2018.
+In addition to the above main focus, we are also pursuing therapeutic projects in neurology, gastroenterology, metabolic disorders, women's health and other disease areas.
+We also have projects focused on natural supplements for women undergoing menopause and experiencing related symptoms.
+We also opened a medical clinic, AML Clinic, in June 2018.

-Although none of our drug or device candidates has yet been approved for testing in humans, our goal is to develop a broad range of novel therapeutics and diagnostics across a wide range of disease/therapeutic areas.
-Key components of our strategy for achieving this goal include: (for details of our strategy, See "Our Strategy")
+Our goal is to develop a broad range of novel and repurposed therapeutics and diagnostics technology across a wide range of disease/therapeutic areas.
+Key components of our strategy for achieving this goal include: (for details of our strategy, See "Business Overview - Our Strategy")

-- Developing therapeutic and diagnostic innovations across a wide range of disease/therapeutic areas; - Selectively expanding our portfolio with potential products from our drug discovery platforms that may be able to attain orphan drug designation and/or satisfy current unmet medical needs; - Collaborating with leading academic institutions and CROs; - Expanding our pharmaceutical development capabilities; - Leveraging our management's expertise, experience and commercial networks; - Obtaining and leveraging government grants to fund project development.
+- Developing therapeutic and diagnostic innovations across a wide range of disease/therapeutic areas; - Selectively expanding our portfolio with potential products that may be able to attain orphan drug designation and/or satisfy current unmet medical needs; - Collaborating with leading academic institutions and CROs; - Expanding our in-house pharmaceutical development center; - Leveraging our management's expertise, experience and commercial networks; - Obtaining and leveraging government grants to fund project development.

-We have devoted a portion of the proceeds from our IPO, to two therapeutic projects ("Lead Projects").
-The drug candidates being advanced as the Lead Projects are ALS-4 and SACT-1, described in further detail below.
-If the results of the remaining preclinical studies of these drug candidates are positive, we expect to be able to submit by second half of 2020, subject to regulatory review, an Investigational New Drug Application ("IND") for at least one of these candidates to the U.S. Food and Drug Administration ("FDA") or an equivalent application to the regulatory authorities in one or more other jurisdictions such as the China's National Medical Products Administration ("NMPA") and/or the European Medicines Agency ("EMA").
+We have devoted a substantial portion of the proceeds from our offerings, to our Lead Projects.
+Our Lead Projects are ALS-4, SACT-1 and RPIDD.
+One of our Lead Projects, ALS-4, received clearance from Health Canada regarding the Clinical Trial Application ("CTA") to initiate a Phase 1 clinical study.
+If the results of the remaining preclinical studies of these drug candidates are positive, we expect to be able to submit within 2021, subject to regulatory review, an IND for another Lead Projects to the FDA or an equivalent application to the regulatory authorities in one or more other jurisdictions such as the NMPA, Health Canada, and/or the EMA.
 Acceptance of these applications by the relevant regulatory authority would enable the Company to begin testing that drug candidate in humans in that jurisdiction.
-Our ability to obtain any approval of such applications is entirely dependent upon the results of our preclinical studies, none of which have yet been completed.
+Our ability to obtain any approval of such applications is entirely dependent upon the results of our preclinical studies, which are ongoing.

 Our current business consists of "therapeutics" and "non-therapeutics" segments.
 However, our focus is on the therapeutics segments.
-Because of the risks, costs and extended development time required for successful drug development, we have determined to pursue projects within our non-therapeutics segments, such as AML Clinic, to provide some interim revenue, as well as medical robots and natural supplements that may be brought to market and generate revenue more quickly.
+Because of the risks, costs and extended development time required for successful drug development, we have determined to pursue projects within our non-therapeutics segments, such as AML Clinic, to provide some interim revenue, as well as diagnostics technology and natural supplements that may be brought to market and generate revenue more quickly.